Skip to main navigation Skip to main content Skip to footer

 Supporting Information for your appraisal

-The quality of the preparation you undertake has a direct impact on the quality of the appraisal interview.
-If it is hastily done then the value of the interview will be diminished.
+The quality of the preparation you undertake has a direct impact on the quality of the appraisal meeting.
+If it is hastily done then the value of the appraisal will be diminished.
 In addition, the process of revalidation is likely to be straightforward if you prepare well for appraisal.

 Appraisal is an annual review of a doctor's existing/ongoing work, and as such, they should not have to do or provide anything above their normal standard of practice.